palmafr/pseudocodes-cs4725-w2025/README.md

 # Pseudocode
 Pseudocode descriptions of the algorithms from [Russell](http://www.cs.berkeley.edu/~russell/) and [Norvig's](http://www.norvig.com/) [Artificial Intelligence - A Modern Approach](http://aima.cs.berkeley.edu/).

-The file [aima3e-algorithms.pdf](https://github.com/aimacode/pseudocode/blob/master/aima3e-algorithms.pdf) contains all the algorithms from the third edition of the book.
-As we write the fourth edition, we will put the updated and new algorithms here:
+The file [aima3e-algorithms.pdf](https://github.com/aimacode/pseudocode/blob/master/aima3e-algorithms.pdf) contains all the algorithms exactly as they appear in the third edition of the book.
+The files listed below duplicate that information but with typography that is not as fancy.
+When there are differences between the third editiona and fourth edition pseudocode, both versions will be shown in the files listed below:

 | AIMA3e | AIMA4e | Pseudo-code (in book)|